ozean12/billie-shop-plugin-sdk/README.md

 ### Get an instance of a request service

-You can simply create an new instance of the corresponding class.
+You can simply create a new instance of the corresponding class.

 *Example*: